Scottapotamas/embedded-wireless-latency-eval/firmware/espnow/README.md

 This firmware doesn't handle error cases particularly well, and isn't particularly refined.
 It's intended to work well enough in lab conditions (ideal) and little else.

+IO Setup:

+- IO19 is driven with a 3.3V trigger pulse from my sig-gen.
+- IO18 is a 3.3V output signal

 ## Firwmare

 Developed using CLion, and I run my IDF development environment via docker container: